semanser/vim-outdated-plugins/README.md

 ## What it does?

-This plugin automatically checks if any of your plugins are outdated and display a message about that.
+This plugin automatically checks if any of your plugins are outdated and displays a message about that.

 To use this plugin make sure you have **git** installed.